Abdulmuhaimin-Ali/Abdulmuhaimin-Ali/README.md

 <h1 align="center">Hi, I'm Abdul 👋</h1>

 A backend developer with experience in React.
-Software engineering is my passion, and I plan to continue my education to get Masters.
+Software engineering is my passion, and I plan to continue my education to get a Masters.

 ### Education